Pep Boys says Icahn's buyout proposal could be superior

-Dec 8 (Reuters) - U.S. auto parts retailer Pep Boys - Manny, Moe & Jack said its board determined that Carl Icahn’s offer to buy the company for $15.50 per share could result in a “superior proposal” compared with Bridgestone Corp’s offer.
+(Reuters) - U.S. auto parts retailer Pep Boys - Manny, Moe & Jack PBY.N said its board determined that Carl Icahn’s offer to buy the company for $15.50 per share could result in a “superior proposal” compared with Bridgestone Corp’s (5108.T) offer.

 Bridgestone offered to buy Pep Boys for $15 per share in October.